Korea Housing FAQ for Foreigners: 15 Most Common Questions Answered

 Is it safe to rent in Korea as a foreigner?

 Yes, with the right preparation.
-The main risks are deposit scams and contract misunderstandings, both are avoidable.
+The main risks are deposit scams and contract misunderstandings.
+Both are avoidable.
 Always check the 등기부등본 before signing, register your move-in within 14 days, and get the 확정일자 stamp.
-For jeonse, deposit insurance from HUG or SGI adds an important safety layer.
+For jeonse, deposit insurance from HUG, SGI, or HF (Korea Housing Finance Corporation) adds an important safety layer.

 What is the 등기부등본 and why do I need it?